-Read our 2018 annual report
+Read our 2022 annual report

 Alyne Mpunga proudly walks through her field of maize – maize that is taller than her.
 Before joining one of Concern’s conservation agriculture programmes in 2012, Alyne and her family struggled with hunger.

-She tells us:

-Before there were times we would go to sleep with empty stomachs.
+She tells us: "Before there were times we would go to sleep with empty stomachs."

 Concern Worldwide provided Alyne with seeds, fertilizer and other tools alongside training and support.

 "I have learnt a number of techniques such as how to make manure and post-harvest handling that have helped me increase my yields.

 “We are able to harvest more now,” she explains.
 “Before we would harvest two to three bags and now we harvest 10 to 15 bags from the very same plot of land.”

 "Now we have enough food.
-We have enough to feed the family and to give to other relations and we sell anything that is left over.
+We have enough to feed the family and to give to other relations and we sell anything that is left over."

 Concern implements a range of similar programmes in the Lilongwe, Nkhotakota and Nsanje districts of Malawi.
 Each programme is specifically targeted around the needs of individual farmers and can include: